Eternalhazed/Storytellerwikiclick2/docs/docs/community-guides/using-gpu-accelerated-whisper.md

 #### Running Storyteller in Docker

-If you are running Storyteller in Docker using Docker on Desktop on macOS or windows you can access the host on `host.docker.internal`.
+If you are running Storyteller in Docker using Docker Desktop on macOS or Windows you can access the host on `host.docker.internal`.

 If you are using linux you can either run the container with,